microsoft/maro/docs/source/key_components/rl_toolkit.rst

 - ``ContinuousPolicyNet``: For ``ContinuousPolicyGradient``.

-Users should choose the proper types of models according to the type of policies, and then implement their own models by inherit the abstract ones (just like ``MyQNet``).
+Users should choose the proper types of models according to the type of policies, and then implement their own models by inheriting the abstract ones (just like ``MyQNet``).

-There are also some other models for training purpose.
+There are also some other models for training purposes.
 For example:

 - ``VNet``: Used in the critic part in the actor-critic algorithm.
 - ``MultiQNet``: Used in the critic part in the MADDPG algorithm.